T h e C e n t r a l C o n c e p t s

 An open-minded approach to the Bible.

-A truly "ecumenical" church does not dictate how a text is to be interpreted.
+"ecumenical" church does not dictate how a text is to be interpreted.

 What is important for us, are the lessons we can learn from studying a text.